indygreg/PyOxidizer/docs/getting_started.rst

 crates and their dependencies.
 If Rust cannot find a C compiler, it should print a message at build time and give you instructions on how to install one.

+On macOS, you will need an Apple SDK that is at least as new as the SDK used to build the Python distribution embedded in the binary.
+PyOxidizer will automatically attempt to locate, validate, and use an appropriate SDK.
+See :ref:`pyoxidizer_distributing_macos_build_machine_requirements` for more.

 There is a known issue with PyOxidizer on Fedora 30+ that will require you to install the ``libxcrypt-compat`` package to avoid an error due to a missing ``libcrypt.so.1`` file.
 See https://github.com/indygreg/PyOxidizer/issues/89